NeverW8/NeverW8/README.md

 - 👋 Hi, I’m @NeverW8 , aka Carl.
 - 👀 I’m interested in weird projects, guitars/music and training with my dog!
-- 🌱 I’m currently learning Electron and trying to become better with Python.
+- 🌱 I’m currently learning DevOps stuff and trying to become better with Python.
 - 💞️ I’m looking to collaborate on some obscure project ![KEKW](https://cdn.frankerfacez.com/emoticon/381875/1)
 - 📫 How to reach me; Twitter@sheikuru or Fiskenhero#0001 on discord. (most likely discord)